 |Figure 17.
 Whole histologic sections of βENaC and wild type (WT) mice, stained with AB-PAS.
 Note mucus-obstructed airway in βENac-Tg mice (upper left).
 Mucus obstruction is cleared with treatment with ENaC blocker (upper right).
 WT controls shown below.|

 The Marsico Lung Institute has numerous animal models of lung diseases, including the first “CF mouse” (UNCtm null).
 Current gene-targeted models include MUC1, 4, and 16 -/- mice, P2Y2-R -/- and P2Y4-R -/- mice, and pannexin -/- mice.

-In addition, the UNC CF Center has the muco-obstructive βENaC transgenic mouse. βENaC mice have been crossed onto multiple strains and differing levels of transgene expression have developed.
-The mice exhibit a phenotype of airway surface liquid volume depletion, mucus hyperconcentration and adhesion, inflammation, early bacterial infection, airway re-modeling, and emphysema. βENaC mice have been used for multiple drug studies, including ENaC blockers (Figure 17), steroids, macrolides, and inhaled osmolytes.
+In addition, the Institute has the muco-obstructive βENaC transgenic mouse. βENaC mice have been crossed onto multiple strains and differing levels of transgene expression have developed.
+The mice exhibit a phenotype of airway surface liquid volume depletion, mucus hyperconcentration and adhesion, inflammation, early bacterial infection, airway re-modeling, and emphysema. βENaC mice have been used for multiple drug studies, including ENaC blockers (Fig. 17), steroids, macrolides, and inhaled osmolytes.